• Skip to primary navigation

 Instructions

 • Turn oven onto broil.
-Drizzle about 2 teaspoon olive oil over crust.
+Drizzle about 2 teaspoons olive oil over crust.
 Spread it out over whole crust with the back of a spoon.

-• Crumble, and then evenly distribute ½-1 oz goat cheese over crust.
-Then top with 2 sliced figs, one slice prosciutto, and ⅛ c chopped green bell peppers.
+• Crumble, and then evenly distribute ½-1 ounces goat cheese over crust.
+Then top with 2 sliced figs, one slice prosciutto, and ⅛ cup chopped green bell peppers.

 • Broil in oven until prosciutto and crust are golden brown.
 About 5-8 minutes.